pnavaro/JacobiExperiments.jl/README.md

      - l2-norm of the error :   1.4232008958017304E-008
      - Time-to-solution     :   30.745370151475072
 ```
-The concurrent version didi not work.
+The concurrent version did not work.
 Probably my `gfortran` version is too old
 ```
 gcc version 11.4.0 (Ubuntu 11.4.0-1ubuntu1~22.04)
 ```